matloff/omsi/README.md

 Again, remember that saving an answer does NOT submit it.
 You must do that separately.

-When you begin the exam, your very first action should be to click on **Description**.
+When you begin the exam, your very first action should be to click **Description**.
 The instructor may have directions there that will make a night-and-day difference to your grade!
 So first take a few seconds to read this.
-Also, it is good to remove your old answer files (their names begin with "omsi_answer") from a previous exam.
+Also, it is good to remove your old answer files (their names begin with "omsi_answer") from a previous exam before starting the current one.

+*Tips for programming classes:*

 If your exam tests you on Python or R, remember that they won't be running in interactive mode here, so you must write explicit **print**